rhelmstedter/Zettelkasten/README.md

 ## Configuration

 I use markdown syntax instead of wiki syntax (partly because I am lazy and down want to learn wiki, but mostly to make it more compatible with other resources).
 I added the `.md` when vimwiki creates a new file and changed the format of the file name to yyyymmddhhmm.md.
 This allows links to be clickable and files names to match when using Zettlr.
-In addition to vimwiki (e.g. :tags:) I also add hashtags (e.g. #tags).
+In addition to vimwiki tags (e.g. :tags:) I also add hashtags (e.g. #tags).
 This allows me to search tags directly in vim and use the tag feature in Zettlr.
 I added a function to my ~/.vimrc that adds hashtags.
 It is mapped to `<leader>at`.

 In addition to vimwiki and vim-zettel I have added a couple more plugins to make the writing experience more enjoyable: [pencil](https://github.com/reedes/vim-pencil), [goyo](https:/github.com/junegunn/goyo.vim).